-Here, we show that evolutionary processes involving S. commune are indeed unique in some ways.
-In particular, we show the potential generational mutation rate may exceed almost all rates previously estimated for other species.
-Moreover, we show that the homologous recombination in S. commune is indeed suppressed by the high genetic distance between chromosomes, and may raise drastically given the more genetically close segments of a genome.
+Here, I show that evolutionary processes involving S. commune are indeed unique in some ways.
+In particular, I show the potential generational mutation rate may exceed almost all rates previously estimated for other species.
+Moreover, I show that the homologous recombination in S. commune is indeed suppressed by the high genetic distance between chromosomes, and may increase drastically given the more genetically close segments of a genome.

 This shed light on how highly diverse species might appear and exist.
-Moreover, this knowledge might be of great help for further studies of evolutionary processes (such as natural selection within the population) that use S. commune as an object.
+Moreover, this knowledge might be of great help for further studies of evolutionary processes (such as natural selection, in particular positive selection, within the population, and epistasis) that use S. commune as an object.

-As a side observation, we show that the mutation rate estimations under laboratory conditions do not always fully represent what may happen in nature.
+As a side observation, I show that the mutation rate estimations under laboratory conditions do not always fully represent what may happen in nature.